open/close all folders

 - Informed Judaism: Actually averted (unlike most other examples on kids' TV, which always weakly hint that a character may or may not be Jewish).
 In addition to the token Hanukkah special, his family also celebrates Passover.
 On top of that, his maternal grandparents (Boris and Minka) are established to be Eastern European Jews (possibly Russian or Ukrainian).
 In both Rugrats and All Grown Up!, Tommy and his family follow both Judaism and Christianity.

-- Could be this on occasions in earlier episodes (though not to the extent of his cousin, Angelica).
-Unintentionally, he could be seen as downright selfish and obnoxious, examples including "Tommy And The Secret Club", and even to an extent, "The Odd Couple", while episodes such as "Twins Pique" convey him as something of a narcissist.
-This however doesn't occur ever in later episodes.
+- On occasions in earlier episodes (though not to the extent of his cousin, Angelica).
+Unintentionally, he could be seen as downright selfish and obnoxious, examples including "Tommy and the Secret Club", and even to an extent, "The Odd Couple", while episodes such as "Twins Pique" convey him as something of a narcissist.
+This however doesn't appear in later episodes.